 - i. in cash;

 - ii. through corporate welfare goods and services on the basis of the relative supplementary agreements;

 - iii. through Financial Instruments.

-For Risk Takers, VAP is paid without deferral.
+For Risk Taker beneficiaries, VAP is paid without deferral.

 7.2.2.3 Incentive Plans in Financial Instruments